Family, Veteran & Support Services

 Employment Assistance – Job search support for clients of ICA.
 Our Job Coach will assist clients with: 1) job search tools, 2) interviewing skills, 3) documenting work history; 4) identifying resources for finding available positions, 5) developing networking strategies, and 6) exploring career paths/building skills

 ResourceWest, a responsive community-based organization, assists people and strengthens the west metro community through collaborative programs and connections to resources.
 The goal is to build a healthier and stronger local community by connecting individuals and families to resources.
 Core programs serve people of all ages and socio-economic backgrounds with deep impact in the western suburbs.
-Our children’s programs the cities of Minnetonka, Hopkins, Excelsior, Shorewood, Deephaven, Woodland, and Greenwood.
+Our children’s programs serve the cities of Minnetonka, Hopkins, Excelsior, Shorewood, Deephaven, Woodland, and Greenwood.

 Minnesota Department of Human Services